 Marsh Haven Nature Center, Wisconsin

-Experience Horicon Marsh, one of America’s great natural treasures.
-One highlight: a dusk-into-dark tour of critters that sing, call and dance as the sun sets and night falls on Horicon Marsh, led by staff from Horicon National Wildlife Refuge.
+Experience Horicon Marsh, one of America’s great natural treasures at the 22nd annual festival.
+One highlight: dusk-into-dark tour of critters that sing, call and dance as the sun sets and night falls on Horicon Marsh, led by staff from Horicon National Wildlife Refuge.

 Wings Over Muscatatuck Bird Festival